-Dr. Sean E. Hanlon is an Associate Director of the Center for Strategic Scientific Initiatives (CSSI) at the NCI where he contributes to the vision and strategic plans of the Center, provides leadership in the analysis and evaluation of emerging fields, and develops and implements new initiatives.
+Dr. Sean E. Hanlon is the Acting Deputy Director of the Center for Strategic Scientific Initiatives (CSSI) at the NCI where he contributes to the vision and strategic plans of the Center, provides leadership in the analysis and evaluation of emerging fields, and develops and implements new initiatives.
 Additionally, Dr. Hanlon serves as a CSSI/NCI representative on NCI, NIH, and inter-agency working groups and committees, including the trans-NCI Data Sharing working group.
 He also facilitates collaborations and provides strategic and scientific leadership to collaborative transdisciplinary programs, including the NIH Common Fund’s 4D Nucleome program.

 Prior to joining CSSI, Dr. Hanlon served as Program Director within the NCI Division of Cancer Biology where he served as Director of the Physical Sciences-Oncology Network (PS-ON).
 In this role, he led the scientific management and oversight of the PS-ON and worked to identify synergistic opportunities and foster new collaborations.
 He also managed the PS-ON Trans-Network Projects program and the PS-ON Data Coordinating Center which together leveraged the expertise of multiple teams to test new physical sciences-based cancer questions and fostered the sharing of PS-ON generated data.